docker/docs/desktop/linux/install/ubuntu.md

 >  N: Download is performed unsandboxed as root, as file '/home/user/Downloads/docker-desktop.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)
 >  ```

-There are a few post-install configuration steps done through the maintainers' scripts (post-install script contained  in the deb package.
+There are a few post-install configuration steps done through the post-install script contained in the deb package.

 The post-install script:

-- sets the capability on the Docker Desktop binary to map privileged ports and set resource limits
+- Sets the capability on the Docker Desktop binary to map privileged ports and set resource limits.
-- adds a DNS name for Kubernetes to `/etc/hosts`
+- Adds a DNS name for Kubernetes to `/etc/hosts`.
-- creates a link from `/usr/bin/docker` to `/usr/local/bin/com.docker.cli`
+- Creates a link from `/usr/bin/docker` to `/usr/local/bin/com.docker.cli`.

 ## Launch Docker Desktop